y-scope/ystdlib-cpp/README.md

 task test-<lib_name>
 ```

-When generating testing target the CMake variable `BUILD_TESTING` is followed, unless overruled by
+When generating a testing target, the CMake variable `BUILD_TESTING` is followed (unless overruled
-setting `YSTDLIB_CPP_BUILD_TESTING` to false.
-By default, if built as a top-level project
+by setting `YSTDLIB_CPP_BUILD_TESTING` to false).
+By default, if built as a top-level project,
-`BUILD_TESTING` will be set to true and unit tests will be built.
+`BUILD_TESTING` is set to true and unit tests are built.

 ## Linting
 Before submitting a pull request, ensure you’ve run the linting commands below and have fixed all